Pocahontas Family Tree

 Wayne Newton

-made a fuss about wanting to exhume Pocahontas' body from England, and bring it back to America, to be returned to her ancestral tribal lands for a proper Indian burial, because he is her descendant.
+led a small movement to exhume Pocahontas' body from England, and bring it back to America, to be returned to her ancestral tribal lands for a proper Indian burial, because he is her descendant.
 There are some problems with that.

 - Pocahontas' remains are no longer intact or identifiable.
-She was buried in a place of honor under the church floor, but when the church burned down and was rebuilt, all the bones that were under the floor were gathered together, and reburied in a single large grave, in the church cemetery.
+She was buried in a place of honor under the church floor in Gravesend, England; but when the church burned down and was rebuilt, all the bones that were under the floor were gathered together, and reburied in a single large grave, in the church cemetery.
 This grave contains a jumble of bones from many different people.
-An earlier effort failed to identify which skull was that of Pocahontas.
+An earlier effort tried and failed to identify which skull was that of Pocahontas.

 A legitimate claim should be backed up with original source material, such as legal documents, or mention by a contemporary historic source.
 Examples of original sources are county records, including birth certificates, marriage licences, death certifiates, wills, deeds, or court orders, military commissions, census records, or church baptismal records.
 Also, there may be contemporary letters to, from, or about the person in question, or journal entries, etc..
 For example, in his letter to Queen Anne, Captain John Smith spoke of Nantaquas and Pocahontas as the son and daughter of Powhatan.
 This is the only mention I have ever found of Nantaquas, but it is much stronger proof than an entry in a family tree database, or even a published genealogy book that uses shaky sources.